 And I can show you how to get them back in less than 10 minutes.

-Using this method, you will be able to get the last 7 days of your Twitter shares back and all of your future ones.
+You’ll be able to get the last 7 days of your Twitter shares back and all future ones.

 Head over to NewShareCounts and type in your URL:

 Click “Sign in with Twitter” and follow the on-screen instructions.
 This is how NewShareCounts tracks your Twitter shares.